 “Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn.” - Benjamin Franklin

-These include MOOCs (Massive Open Online Courses: available via platforms such as Udemy, TedX, Coursera, and FutureLearn); eLearning modules (which, like most self-directed learning, can be a solitary endeavor); and Virtual Instructor-Led Training (VILT) programs.
+In all cases, how they learn matters a great deal.
+In short, delivery counts.
+And where offline education isn’t possible, given that traditional classroom training is off-limits for now, more and more people are turning to the virtual environment and online education providers.
+These include MOOCs (Massive Open Online Courses: available via platforms such as Udemy, TedX, Coursera, and FutureLearn); online learning modules (which, like most self-directed learning, can be a solitary endeavor); and Virtual Instructor-Led Training (VILT) programs.

-VILT programs don’t simply recreate the ‘instructional’ setting and traditional method of delivery.
-They also provide broader scope for collaboration, discussion, and interactive learning too.
+VILT programs don’t simply recreate the ‘instructional’ traditional classroom setting and method of delivery.
+They also engage learners by providing broader scope for collaboration, discussion, and interactive learning.

-Let’s see how this type of learning works and how it continues to evolve – for both learning institutions and corporate training and development.
+Let’s see how this virtual environment works and how it continues to evolve – for both learning institutions and corporate training and development.

 What is Virtual Instructor-Led Training?